EXP-code/EXP-docs/index.rst

     A review of Singular Spectrum Analysis and its application to BFE

 :doc:`topics/multistep`
-    A quick review of EXP's multi time step ladder
+    A quick review of EXP's ODE solver and multi time step ladder

 :doc:`topics/yamlconfig`
     An example YAML configuration file for EXP